What is Distributed Tracing? How It Works with OpenTelemetry

 Distributed tracing tools use the generated trace data to provide visibility into system behavior, identify performance issues, assist with debugging, and help ensure the reliability and scalability of distributed applications.

-When to use tracing: Analyzing performance bottlenecks across services, understanding request dependencies, measuring end-to-end latency, identifying which service causes failures.
+When to use tracing: Analyzing cross-service latency, understanding request dependencies, measuring end-to-end duration, identifying which service causes cascading failures.

-When to use logging: Debugging specific errors with detailed context, auditing user actions, capturing application state changes, detailed troubleshooting within a service.
+When to use logging: Debugging specific errors with detailed context, auditing user actions, capturing application state changes, troubleshooting within a single service.

-Best practice: Use both together.
-OpenTelemetry logs can include trace IDs and span IDs, allowing you to jump from a trace span directly to related log entries for detailed debugging.
-This combination provides both the "big picture" request flow (tracing) and granular details (logging).
+Best practice: Use all four together.
+OpenTelemetry logs can include trace IDs and span IDs, allowing you to jump from a trace span directly to related log entries.
+Traces tell you where a bottleneck is; profiling tells you why.

 Distributed Tracing in Microservices